turboMaCk/glue/README.md

 There are [many ways](https://www.reddit.com/r/elm/comments/5jd2xn/how_to_structure_elm_with_multiple_models/dbkpgbd/) you can start.
 In particular rest of this document will focus just on [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
 This technique is useful for isolating parts that really don't need know too much about each other.
-It helps to reduce number of things particular module is touching and limits number of things programmer has to think about and can manage while adding or changing behaviour of such isolated part of system.
+It helps to reduce number of things particular module is touching and limit number of things programmer has to reason about while adding or changing behaviour of such isolated part of system.
 In tea this is especially touching `Msg` type and `update` function.
-Technique described below you can be used for splitting `update` logic and `Msg` type so some modules are partially or fully responsible for updating just their own part of overall application state.

 **It's important to understand that `init` `update` `view` and `subscriptions` are all isolated functions connected via `Html.program`.
 In pure functional programming we're "never" really managing state ourselves but are rather composing functions that takes state as a data and produce new version of it (`update` function in TEA).**

-Now lets have a look on how we can use [`Cmd.map`](http://package.elm-lang.org/packages/elm-lang/html/2.0.0/Html#map), [`Sub.map`](http://package.elm-lang.org/packages/elm-lang/core/5.1.1/Platform-Sub#map) and [`Html.map`](http://package.elm-lang.org/packages/debois/elm-parts/latest) for separation in Elm app.
+Now lets have a look on how we can use [`Cmd.map`](http://package.elm-lang.org/packages/elm-lang/html/2.0.0/Html#map), [`Sub.map`](http://package.elm-lang.org/packages/elm-lang/core/5.1.1/Platform-Sub#map) and [`Html.map`](http://package.elm-lang.org/packages/debois/elm-parts/latest) for separation in TEA based app.
-We can use them for nesting `init`, `update`, `subscriptions` and `view`.
+We will nest `init`, `update`, `subscriptions` and `view` one into another and map them from child to parents types.
 Higher level module is then using these units to manage just a subset of its overall state (`Model`).
 Here is how `Model` and `Msg` types of a parent application might look like: